CoolNewsGuy/generate-me-components/README.md

 This command will ask you the following questions:

 1. Components Path (if it does not exist, it will be created automatically).
-2. Your JavaScript framework.

-**NOTE: if you're using a library/framework that uses JSX/TSX files, just choose React as a framework.
-The reason is that it will fill the JSX/TSX with simple boilerplate.**
+2. If you're using JSX/TSX file extensions.

-Then if you're using React, it will ask you:
+Then if you're using JSX/TSX file extensions, it will ask you:

 1. The used StyleSheet language (CSS, SASS, Stylus...).
 2. The used Scripting language (JSX, TSX).